lakb248/vue-ip-input/README.md

 ### Props

-+ ip
-the value of ip input
++ ip: the value of ip input
-+ onChange
-trigger when the ip change
++ onChange: trigger when the ip change
-+ onBlur
-trigger when the input blur
++ onBlur: trigger when the input blur

 ## License